Why Proper Bookkeeping is Crucial for Business Success

 Asset Protection: Avoiding piercing the corporate veil

-If you have a corporation or LLC, one of the main reasons you likely chose to incorporate is to protect your personal assets.
-These legal entities are designed to create a clear separation between business finances and the owner’s personal finances.
+If you have a corporation or LLC, one of the main reasons you likely chose to incorporate is to protect your personal assets from lawsuits and other business creditors.
+These legal entities are designed to create a clear separation between business finances and the owner’s personal finances, protecting your house and other assets.
 However, that protection isn’t automatic nor guaranteed — and poor bookkeeping can weaken it significantly.

 The Corporate Veil and Its Protection